 - Calcium helps in building strong bones, and teeth.

-- Copper combines with certain proteins to produce enzymes that act as catalyst to help a number of body functions.
+- Copper combines with certain proteins to produce enzymes that act as catalysts to help a number of body functions.

-- Iron helps our muscle to store and use oxygen.
+- Iron helps our muscles to store and use oxygen.
 It is a part of many enzymes that help our body to digest food.

 - Vitamin A improves eyesight and helps us see in the dark.
 It may also reduce the risk of certain cancers.
-This essential vitamin helps our body fight off infection and retains our immunity system.
+This essential vitamin helps our body fight infection and strengthens its immunity.

 - Vitamin K plays a vital role in bone health.
 It lowers the risk of blood clotting.

-- Niacin protects against cardiovascular diseases and also supports cognitive functions, the nervous and digestive system.
+- Niacin protects against cardiovascular diseases and also supports cognitive functions and the nervous and digestive systems.

-People who include fat and red meat in their daily diet should eat capers since it destroys certain byproducts found in meat and foods which are rich in fat.
-These byproducts are often responsible for cancer and cardiovascular disease.
+People who include fat and red meat in their daily diet should eat capers since they destroy certain by-products found in meat and foods that are rich in fat.
+These by-products are often responsible for cancer and cardiovascular disease.

 Capers have been used as a treatment for rheumatic pain (6) in ancient Greece.

 Capers help to keep diabetes in check.
-Capers contain chemicals that keep blood sugar in check.
+Capers contain chemicals that keep blood sugar stable.
 Avoid consuming high quantities of capers if you are already using diabetes medicine as both tend to lower blood sugar (8).

-These are also known to prevent chest congestion.
-It reduces phlegm (9).
+These are also known to prevent chest congestion and may reduce the buildup of phlegm (9).

 Capers are good for dry skin (10).
 They can be used directly on the skin to keep it moisturized.

-It is also used in treating skin disorders such as skin redness, irritation and pimples.
+They are also used to treat skin redness, irritation, and pimples.
 Hence, capers are used in skin care products (11).
-In addition, caper helps to slow down the aging process due to its antioxidant properties.
+In addition, capers help to slow down the aging process due to its antioxidant properties.

 - A common sign of eating excess capers is extreme thirst.
-So try to consume it in moderate amounts.
+So, try to consume them in moderate amounts.

 - Capers retain water naturally since they contain a high amount of sodium.
-Hence this water retention can make you feel bloated.
-Be careful about eating excessive amount of capers.
+This water retention can make you feel bloated.
+Hence, be careful about eating an excessive amount of capers.

-- If you suffer from high blood pressure you should avoid eating capers.
+- If you have high blood pressure, avoid consuming capers.
 Excess sodium increases blood volume since it retains water.
-Excess sodium intake could put the body at risk for heart diseases.
+Excess sodium intake could put the body at risk for heart disease.

-Capers are used to bring flavor in a variety of sauces including remoulade or tartare.
+Capers are used to bring flavor in a variety of sauces, including remoulade or tartare.
 They are great when cooked with cheese.
-Knowing the amazing health benefits, you can add them as a replacement for salt while cooking salmon, chicken, turkey, red meat, vegetable and salad.
-Its tender shoots are also used in different dishes.
+Knowing the amazing health benefits, you can add them as a replacement for salt while cooking salmon, chicken, turkey, red meat, vegetables, and salads.
+Their tender shoots are also used in different dishes.

 When it comes to capers, the dark green ones in smaller sizes are the best.
 Peppercorn sized capers from southern France are considered the finest capers in the world.